Records: Epstein signed will 2 days before jailhouse suicide

 “There are certainly going to be a lot of lawyers involved,” Weinstein said.
 “It’s not going to be over any time soon.”

+A hedge fund manager who hobnobbed with the rich and famous, Epstein owned a Caribbean island, homes in Paris and New York City, a New Mexico ranch and a fleet of high-price cars.

+Epstein had more than $112 million worth of equities, according to the will, and nearly $200 million in “hedge funds & private equity investments.”
+Among the properties that will be subject to appraisal and valuation are his collection of fine arts, antiques and other collectibles.

 As part of his 2008 plea deal to Florida state charges, Epstein made undisclosed financial settlements with dozens of his victims.
-It’s unclear how those settlements might affect any new claims made on his estate.
+It’s unclear how those settlements might affect any claims made on his estate.

 William Blum, an attorney for Epstein’s estate, said in a statement to The Associated Press that any debts or claims against the estate will be “fairly administered.”
 He said the document was Epstein’s original last will.